unbit/uwsgi-docs/Snippets.rst

 --------------------

-Even if your frontend proxy/webserver does not support X-Sendfile (or cannot access your static resources) you can emulate it using offloading (your process/thread will delegate teh static file serving to offload threads
+Even if your frontend proxy/webserver does not support X-Sendfile (or cannot access your static resources) you can emulate it using offloading (your process/thread will delegate the static file serving to offload threads

 .. code-block:: ini